danziel1/Hordes.io-API/README.md

 ```
+import hordesAPI

-clan = Clan("Bed") # Initialize the clan with its name or tag however, it's better to use the tag
+clan = hordesAPI.Clan("Bed") # Initialize the clan with its name or tag however, it's better to use the tag

 clan.NameToTag() # returns the clan's tag from its name
 clan.TagToName() # returns the clan's name from its tag